Types of Front End System Design Questions

 </ImageCarousel>

-Customizing Theming
+Customizing theming

 You will most certainly be expected to design a way for users of the component (developers) to customize the component appearance.
 Refer to Front End Interview Guidebook's UI Components API Design Principles Section for an overview and comparison of the different approaches.